Coventry Building Society bereavement: 0800 587 4565

 Probate is the legal process that grants authority to administer a deceased person’s estate.
 Whether CBS requires it depends on the combined total balance held across all sole accounts.

-CBS’s threshold is £50,000 (confirmed on the CBS bereavement form at coventrybuildingsociety.co.uk):
+CBS’s threshold is £50,000 (confirmed on the CBS bereavement pages at coventrybuildingsociety.co.uk, verified June 2026):

 • Under £50,000 – the account closure form alone is sufficient.
 All personal representatives sign it, and CBS releases the funds without requiring a Grant of Probate.

-• Over £50,000 – a Grant of Probate (England and Wales), Letters of Administration (England and Wales, no will), or Certificate of Confirmation (Scotland) is required before CBS will release funds.
+• Over £50,000 – a Grant of Probate (England and Wales with a will), Letters of Administration (England and Wales without a will), or Certificate of Confirmation (Scotland) is required before CBS will release funds.

 The assessment covers all CBS sole accounts combined.
-If the deceased held several savings accounts with CBS that together exceed £50,000, probate will be needed even if no single account reaches that level.
+If the deceased held several savings accounts and fixed-rate bonds with CBS that together exceed £50,000, probate will be needed even if no single account reaches that level.
 Joint accounts are excluded from the calculation entirely.

 Early payment for estate costs

-Before probate is granted, CBS can release funds directly from the account to cover certain estate-related costs:
+Before probate is granted, CBS can release funds from the account to cover specific costs directly.
+These include:

 • Funeral expenses, memorial stones and plaques, and death notices